theislab/campa/docs/source/overview.rst

     campa setup

 This creates a default config in ``$HOME/.config/campa/campa.ini``.
-Note that for following the tutorials it is not necessary to write a config to disk, as all tutorials set the necessary config values at the start.
+Note that for following the tutorials it is not necessary complete this step and write a config file to disk, as all tutorials set the necessary config values at the start.